Buckingham Nicks: Recording and production

 In 1972, the two wrote a series of songs, recording demo tapes at night in Daly City on a half-inch four-track Ampex tape machine Buckingham kept at the coffee roasting plant belonging to his father.
 They decided to drop out of college and move to Los Angeles to pursue a record deal.
-Taking the Ampex tape machine with them, they continued recording songs, including "Frozen Love", "Races are Run", and "Crystal."
+Taking the Ampex tape machine with them, they continued recording songs, including "Frozen Love", "Races Are Run", and "Crystal."
 Nicks worked several jobs, as a hostess at Bob's Big Boy, a waitress at Clementine's and as a cleaning lady for her record producer, Keith Olsen, so as to support herself and Buckingham financially; they had decided that it would be best for him not to work and to instead focus on honing his guitar technique.

 Nicks wrote "Long Distance Winner" about her experiences living with Buckingham and said that the lyrics were about the challenges of living with a difficult musician.
 Buckingham performed two guitar instrumentals on the album: "Django" and "Stephanie".
 "Django" was written by pianist John Lewis in the 1950s to honor jazz guitarist Django Reinhardt.
 "Stephanie" was written by Buckingham as a love song for Nicks; she was born as Stephanie Lynn Nicks.
 Buckingham wrote the song in late 1971 or early 1972 while recovering from a bout of mononucleosis that forced him to play while lying flat on his back.
-He recorded the song on a Martin D-18 guitar with a travis picking technique.
+He recorded the song on a Martin D-18 guitar with a Travis picking technique.

 Recording sessions for Buckingham Nicks took place at Sound City Studios.
 Olsen took the opportunity to purchase a large Neve console for the facility, as he owned part of the studio at the time.
 "Crying in the Night", the opening song on Buckingham Nicks, was the first song recorded on the device.
 Various session musicians, including drummer Jim Keltner and guitarist Waddy Wachtel, assisted in recording the album.
 Olsen facilitated the arrangement between Buckingham, Nicks, and Wachtel, and the three became "very tight".
 Buckingham reflected that the two of them were fortunate to have secured a record deal within a year and found the sessions to be a positive experience.
-Nicks discusses this series of events in an interview with The Island Ear in 1994:
+Nicks discussed this series of events in an interview with The Island Ear in 1994:

 We had some great demos.
 We shopped around.
 Over a period of time we got a deal with Polydor and made our first album, Buckingham Nicks.
 We had a taste of the big time.
 We had great musicians in a big, grand studio.
 We were happening.
 Things were going our way.
 But up until that point I had been thinking of quitting it all and going back to school because I was sick of being miserable and I hate being poor.